 |Time To Run 1 Mile||12 minutes, 17 seconds|

-What isn’t even accounted for here is how much fat is on the average upper arm when those 13 inches were calculated and what those 27 push-ups really look like.
+What this table doesn’t account for is how much fat the average upper arm carries at 13 inches and what those 27 push-ups really look like.

 How Do You Stack Up?